CommandoScorch16/Samuel-s-Great-Adventure/README.md

 # Samuel's Great Adventure
-##A web-based text adventure implemented using HTML, CSS, and JavaScript
+##This is a web-based text adventure I created by teaching myself how to incorporate HTML, CSS, and JavaScript together.
+The hardest part was designing a data structure to contain the story lines, along with all of their choices